Commercial Property Solicitors

 A commercial lease is acquired either by being granted a new lease of the property, either by the freeholder or an existing tenant (known as a sub-lease or underlease).
 You can also obtain the commercial lease by acquiring an existing tenant’s lease.

-Is it better to buy commercial property outright, look for leasehold property or rent?
+Is it better to buy a commercial property outright, look for leasehold property or rent?

 For most businesses, particularly in city centres, purchasing a commercial property outright will not be a realistic option financially and therefore will choose to obtain a commercial lease.